saurabh12571257/AI-Powered-Observability-Platform/README.md

 - NGINX proxies `/api/` and `/socket.io/` traffic to `backend-service`
 - Elasticsearch runs in single-node mode in the provided manifests
 - Kibana is configured to connect to the in-cluster Elasticsearch service

-## Resume-Friendly Project Summary

-Built a cloud-native log observability platform that ingests application events, indexes them into Elasticsearch, streams them live to a React dashboard, and uses OpenAI to summarize high-severity incidents for faster debugging.